 *The Department of Veterans Affairs does not actually determine your eligibility.
 The DVA interprets and acts upon eligibility information maintained and updated by the Department of Defense.
 Ultimately, it is the Department of Defense that verifies or denies your eligibility to the DVA.
 The DVA simply communicates this information to you.

-Q: Why haven't I been certified yet?
+Q: Why have I not been certified yet?

 A: How long ago were you certified?
 It takes the DVA 4-6 weeks to verify new claims and/or process initial payment.
 Processing tends to take longer during the fall semester - the highest enrollment period of the year.